-An off-duty police officer and a local man who just happened to be in right place at the right time are being hailed as heroes today after rescuing a man from a burning car.
+An off-duty police officer and a man whose identity remains a mystery are being hailed as heroes today after rescuing a man from a burning car.

 Chris Murdock, a reserve duty officer for the Brazoria County Sheriff's office near Houston, Texas, was driving in the city of La Porte around 5:30 a.m.
 Thursday when he saw a car engulfed in smoke.